Ali-Mikael/Application-hacking/h4-Disaddembly.md

 <img width="813" height="96" alt="Screenshot from 2026-02-05 18-59-44" src="https://github.com/user-attachments/assets/27a6cdb5-e53b-4e8e-b196-b818d31ecfa9" />

-I then saved the file and _exported it_ to the same format as the original program (binary).
-Ghidra takes care of the recompilation!
+I then saved the file (Ctrl+S) and _exported it_ back to binary.
+Ghidra takes care of recompiling!

 We also needed to make the binary executable after exporting:

 <img width="1670" height="398" alt="Screenshot from 2026-02-05 19-07-02" src="https://github.com/user-attachments/assets/4736f74b-e063-4ed7-bdbc-358949b18469" />

-### We then test it by typing in 2 wrong passwords followed by the correct one:
+### We then test that it works by typing in 2 wrong passwords followed by the correct one:
 <img width="939" height="509" alt="Screenshot from 2026-02-05 19-07-50" src="https://github.com/user-attachments/assets/c34743cb-22ca-4864-bcf7-3d68d4e45e23" />